 The Auditor General and the Assistant Auditors General make up the Office's Executive Committee.
-The Auditor General, the Assistant Auditors General, the Audit Directors, the Director of Human Resources and Office Services, the Director of Communications and Government Advertising Review, the Director of Information Technology, and the Director of Strategy and Research make up the Office's Senior Management Committee.
+The Auditor General, the Assistant Auditors General, the Audit Directors, the Director of Human Resources and Office Services, the Director of Communications and Government Advertising Review, the Director of Information Technology, the Director of Strategy and Research and the Director of Finance make up the Office's Senior Management Committee.